 Most Common Risks for Offshore Oil Rig Workers

-Between 2009 and 2016, the BSEE reported that offshore accidents claimed the lives of 29 people, including those killed in the Deepwater Horizon accident.
+Between 2009 and 2016, the BSEE reported that offshore injuries claimed the lives of 29 people, including those killed in the Deepwater Horizon accident.
 In addition to the fatalities, there have been numerous accidents causing injuries.
 The most common risks for oil workers include:

 - Contact with Equipment or Objects: Offshore Oil rig workers work around a lot of heavy equipment.
 Cranes and machines often move or lift objects and equipment, which poses hazards to workers nearby.
 Between 2003 and 2010, the Centers for Disease Control and Prevention (CDC) estimated that 16 percent of all offshore accidents involved contact with equipment or objects.